Free Expense Tracker Template

 2026 Mileage Rates in the Template

-The template has been updated with the current 2026 rates: IRS $0.725/mile (details) and CRA 73¢/km for the first 5,000 km, 67¢/km after (details).
+The template has been updated with the current 2026 rates: IRS $0.76/mile (details) and CRA 73¢/km for the first 5,000 km, 67¢/km after (details).
 Want AI-powered auto-filling?
 The AI expense tracker that auto-fills this template reads your Gmail receipts and populates the sheet overnight.
-You can also build a Google Sheets expense tracker from scratch using this template as a starting point.
+Estimate a trip's deduction with the mileage calculator, or build a Google Sheets expense tracker from scratch using this template as a starting point.

 What's in the Free Template